-Niika Quistgard founded Rasa Ayurveda in 2007 to welcome women from all over the world to a one-of-a-kind residential healing center, dedicated to personal revival.
+Niika Quistgard founded Rasa Ayurveda in Kerala, India to welcome women from across the world to a one-of-a-kind women’s residential healing center, dedicated to personal revival.

-Relying on Nature’s qualities and timeless life wisdom from East and West, Niika designed Rasa Ayurveda to bring the powers of traditional Ayurveda, protected quiet time, and healthy nourishment of the senses together in a woman- and eco-reverent environment.
+Relying on Nature’s qualities and timeless life wisdom from East and West, Niika designed Rasa Ayurveda to bring the powers of traditional Ayurveda, protected quiet time, and healthy nourishment of the senses together to create a healing environment, reverent toward women and Nature.

 Rasa Ayurveda was operated by MayaShakti Ayurveda Pvt.
 Ltd., India, Trips and Trainings by MayaShakti Ayurveda, LLC., USA.
-MayaShakti Ayurveda–East and West–were founded on socially-conscious and ecological business principles.
+Both companies–East and West–on socially-conscious and ecological business principles.

-Rasa Ayurveda closed after the sudden death of Niika’s adopted brother and Rasa Ayurveda’s manager, Sanjeev Kumar.
+Niika made the hard decision to close Rasa Ayurveda permanently after the unexpected death of her adopted brother and hospital manager, Sanjeev Kumar.

 Founder/Designer/Director/Guide – Rasa Ayurveda